Capability Manager Enhanced

 Feature 7.
 WordPress Admin Menu Restrictions (Pro version)

-With PublishPress Capabilities you can restrict access to admin menu screens by user roles.
+With PublishPress Capabilities you can edit all your admin menu links.
+You can also restrict access to admin menu screens by user roles.
 This is useful because many plugin do not have any way to control who can access their admin screens.

 Click to see how to block Admin menu access.